JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 In Oriented Object Programming (OOP), an abstraction handles the complexity of a class or library by hiding unnecessary details from the developer.

-C# Classes and SQL Entities can differ in format, for instance, the identifier of our BlogPost class is called `Id` while the SQL Table defines it as `BlogPostId`.
+C# Classes and SQL Entities can differ in naming, structure or property type, for instance, the identifier of our BlogPost class is called `Id` while the SQL Table defines it as `BlogPostId`.
 There could be also some differences between the C# types (eg. double) and SQL types (eg. DECIMAL(18,5)).
 If different team owns the application and the database, you will end up with more than a few differences, each might follow their own standards.
 The "mapping" can become more complex in this situation.
 This is common practice to use an ORM to avoid writing a lot of mapping of code.
 Dapper is one.
 The Microsoft's favorite is its EntityFramework.
 NHibernate was quite popular few years back too.

 To start using Dapper, add the nuget package `Dapper`.